MKLab-ITI/JGNN/tutorials/Message.md

 In the more general sense, messages can be matrices whose rows correspond to edges and columns to edge features.
-In the simplest scenario, you can create such matrices by gathering the features of edge source and destination nodes by accessing the resspective elements of a feature matrix *H{l}*.
+In the simplest scenario, you can create such matrices by gathering the features of edge source and destination nodes by accessing the resspective elements of a feature matrix *h{l}*.
 Doing so requires that you first obtain edge source indexes *src=from(A)* and destination indexes *dst=to(A)* where *A* is an adjacency matrix.
 Thus, you can construct edge features per: